 The barrel is 17” long.
-This gives the .45 ACP a 150 FPS boost.
+This gives the bullet a 150 FPS velocity boost.
 This means better accuracy.

 The barrel’s also threaded, which allows you to install any AR-15 muzzle brake, flash hider, or sound suppressor of your choice.

 But honestly, you don’t need any of these accessories.
-The muzzle flash is nearly non-existant and muzzle rise is minimal.
+The muzzle flash is nearly non-existent and muzzle rise is minimal.
 It doesn’t make much sound, either.

 It weighs about 6.8 pounds empty.
-This is pretty standard for most AR-15 carbine rifle carbines nowadays.
+This is pretty standard for most AR-15 rifle carbines nowadays.